Welcome to The Kester House & Garden Project!

 - Mechanical introduces the guts of the house renovation

-- Wiring covers the re-wiring (lighting for each area is covered in the sections above).
+- Wiring covers the replacing the original wiring and service panel, along with stand-by power systems and recent "smart home" device additions (lighting for each area is covered in the Interior sections above).

-- Plumbing explains the water supply systems (fixtures are covered in the Interior sections).
+- Plumbing explains the water supply systems (fixtures are covered in the Interior sections above).

-- HVAC is about the heating, ventilation and air conditioning systems used in the renovation.
+- HVAC is about the heating, ventilation and air conditioning systems (and recent repairs) used in the renovation.

-- Energy Efficiency covers steps we're taking regarding weatherization, insulation and reduced energy costs.
+- Energy Efficiency covers steps we're taking regarding weatherization, insulation, and reducing energy costs (including upgrading to LEDs).

 - Inspiration attempts to address why we decided to build a Japanese style house, and why we're doing it ourselves.